Azure/FTALive-Sessions/content/containers/aks-monitoring/readme.md

 -	[Setup of Network Observability with BYO Prometheus and Grafana](https://learn.microsoft.com/en-us/azure/aks/network-observability-byo-cli?tabs=non-cilium)
 -	[Public Preview: Network Observability add-on on AKS](https://azure.microsoft.com/cs-cz/updates/network-observability-add-on/)

 # Appendix

-## Now, what should be monitored in each layer?
+## What should be monitored in each layer?

-## Monitor cluster infrastructure & Cluster level components:
+### Monitor cluster infrastructure & Cluster level components:
 - Nodes and Node pools.

 Kubernetes uses node pools (nodes that are identical as they use same VM SKU), and most production environments uses node pools with auto scaling, monitoring the nodes and node pools are important.